 1. Stroll through Vondelpark , Amsterdam's version of NY's Central Park.
 Yes, there's the many playgrounds, the teahouses, the open-air theatre... but nothing beats feeling the wind in your face and enjoying a leisurely stroll, jog, or bike ride.

 2. Ice skate at one of the rinks in wintertime.
-Get real Dutch and put on some ice skates and enjoy the wind in your hair.
+Join the great national pastime, put on some ice skates and enjoy the wind in your hair.

 3. Cycle from Amsterdam to Uitdam, or along the Amstel to Ouderkerk aan de Amstel.
 Hire a bakfiets or tandem and bring the kids.

 4. Get dirty with wadlopen (mudflat hiking).
 Okay, so this is not in Amsterdam, but is a true Dutch tradition.
 And don't think this type of hiking isn't hard work.